IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 - Goddess of Fate
 	- a sect of the religion starts advocating a new world order - tied to the Council
 	- give this guy some prophetic dreams or whatever
+	- prophecy: will i ever find the truth about Felichias? 'go into the heart of the whiteness'

 Toby
 - ==Coriolis (”Cory”) - Djinn father - deadbeat dad